An Exploration of the Difference Between Leadership and Management

 • Determine how the organization should function, and

-• Direct how and in which manner the company goals will be achieved.
+• Direct how the company goals will be achieved.

 In other words, leaders set the tone.
 They are role models who showcase what behaviors and which mindsets are welcomed in the company and which aren’t.

-This is of vital importance, as one Flexjobs survey revealed that the majority of people would quit due to toxic work culture — a staggering 62%.
+This is of vital importance, as one recent survey of over 2,000 professionals revealed that 53.7% of respondents have previously quit their jobs due to toxic work culture.

-A massive contributor to successfully setting the tone in the workplace is cultural intelligence.
+Cultural intelligence is a massive contributor to successfully setting the tone in the workplace.
 To find out what that is and how to improve it, read the blog post below:

 C. Nicole Mason